Morgantown Truck Accident Lawyer

 Who is liable in a truck accident?

-One of the hardest parts truck accident case is determining who is liable.
-There are often various parties involved in the operation of a large commercial truck, and any of these parties could be liable in the accident.
+One of the hardest parts of truck accident cases is determining who is liable.
+There are often various parties involved in the operation of a large commercial truck, and any of these parties could be liable for the accident.
 Potentially liable parties include:

 - Truck driver